Diahann Carroll in “Julia” (1968-1971, NBC), the first hit television show in America with a black female lead.

 1995: Gloria Reuben (drama, NBC) – played Jeanie Boulet on “ER” from 1995 to 1999.
 She did get a love life!
 But not a happy one (boo!): her husband was unfaithful and she got Aids!

 2007: Freema Agyeman (science fiction, BBC) – played Martha Jones on “Doctor Who” in 2007.
 Loyal, brave, intelligent – and she saved the Earth!
 What more could you ask for?
 Well, maybe a love life.
 She loved Doctor Who, big-time, but he only liked her.
-Probably the most realistic thing in the whole time-travel-and-space-alien show.
+Probably the most realistic thing in the whole time-travel-and-space-monster show.

 2012: Melissa Harris-Perry (news, MSNBC) – since February 2012 she has been the host of Nerdland, a news show that appears Saturday and Sunday mornings.
 It is almost like I had my own television show!
 One time she even had Sean Bell’s widow on her show.
 You know, like his death mattered or something.